darrenmothersele/darrenmothersele.github.io/_posts/2013-12-09-create-not-consume.md

 When I started using the internet in the mid 90s it was a wide open space of free information, and anyone could join, create, and post.
-Yeah, this may still be the case... but importantly the <em>default option</em> was that you owned and controled everything you posted online.
+Yeah, this may still be the case... but importantly the <em>default option</em> was that you owned and controlled everything you posted online.
 When I got my first computer as a kid (Commodore 16 for anyone who's interested), it booted straight to a BASIC interpreter when you turned it on.
 The <em>default option</em> was to start creating things.